nocomplexity/FreeAndOpenMachineLearning/catalogue.rst

 ML software comes in many different forms.
 A lot can be written on the differences on all packages below, the quality or the usability.
 Truth is however there is never one best solution.
 Depending your practical use case you should make a motivated choice for what package to use.

 As with many other evolving technologies in heavy development: Standards are still lacking, so you must ensure that you can switch to another application with minimal pain involved.
 By using a real open source solution you already have taken the best step!
-Using OSS makes you far more independent than using ML cloud solutions.
+Using OSS makes you are far more independent than using ML cloud solutions.
 This because these work as ‘black-box’ solutions and by using OSS you can always build your own migration interfaces if needed.
 Lock-in for ML is primarily in the data and your data cleansing process.
 So always make sure that you keep full control of all your data and steps involved in the data preparation steps you follow.
-The true value for all ML solutions is of course always in the data.
+The true value for all ML solutions are of course always the initial data sources used.

 Open Machine Learning Frameworks